microsoft/vscode-docs/blogs/2022/03/08/the-tutorial-problem.md

 These containers are networked together so that we can call the MySQL or Redis cache containers from the app container.

 If you connect an interactive terminal to the `sail-8.1/app container`, you'll see your project in the `/var/www/html` folder.
-Because Docker "mounts" the project from your machine into the container, any changes you make while developing are reflected in the application when you refresh.
+Docker "mounts" the project from your machine into the container, so any changes you make while developing are reflected in the application when you refresh.

 ![The file structure of the Laravel project in a container](container-file-structure.png)